 The pleiotropic cytokine IL-1 mediates its biological functions via association with the signaling receptor IL-1R1.
-These may include initiation of innate immunity and assistance of host defense against infection, and sometimes, mediation of autoinflammatory, such as cryopyrin-associated periodic syndrome, neonatal-onset multisystem inflammatory disease and familial Mediterranean fever.
+These may include initiation of innate immunity and assistance of host defense, and sometimes, mediation of autoinflammatory, such as cryopyrin-associated periodic syndrome, neonatal-onset multisystem inflammatory disease and familial Mediterranean fever.
 The trimeric complex consists of IL-1, IL-1R1 and IL-1R3 (a coreceptor, formerly IL-1R accessory protein) allows for the approximation of the Toll-IL-1-Receptor (TIR) domains of each receptor chain.
 MyD88 then binds to the TIR domains.
-The binding of MyD88 triggers a cascade of kinases that produce a strong pro-inflammatory signal leading to activation of NF- $\kappa$ B and fundamental inflammatory responses such as the induction of cyclooxygenase type 2, production of multiple cytokines and chemokines, increased expression of adhesion molecules, or synthesis of nitric oxide.
-(Dinarello, 2018; Weber et al., 2010a, b).
+The binding of MyD88 triggers a cascade of kinases that produce a strong pro-inflammatory signal leading to activation of NF- $\kappa$ B and/or AP-1 and fundamental inflammatory responses such as the induction of cyclooxygenase type 2, production of multiple cytokines and chemokines, increased expression of adhesion molecules, or synthesis of nitric oxide.
+(Dinarello, 2018; Weber et al., 2010a, b; Jain et al., 2014).